Medical Marijuana Registries by State

 • Most states also have a list of qualifying medical conditions.
 A licensed physician will need to evaluate the patient for one of those conditions and recommend medical cannabis

-For your state’s laws and procedures, check out NuggMD’s in-depth guides on state laws and regulations, or select your state below to get started.
+For your state’s laws and procedures and guidelines to renew your med card, check out NuggMD’s in-depth guides on state laws and regulations, or select your state below to get started.

 Get Your Medical Card Online Get approved today in minutes with the nation's #1 trusted medical card provider.